johnsw87/nodejs-cr-helloworld/README.md

-## Work in progress
-Slides to accompany the basic demo: https://docs.google.com/presentation/d/1PlgcayXFV7-qaGWFoYw7uzbY8QpIjTPOcTwZ57s0NGc/edit#slide=id.g7864721daf_0_0

-## Note: ***This only works on a public repo***

-Clone the repo, remove the slides link and this section, push to a new repo and make the repo publc.

 ## Pre Reqs

 * If you are going to demo step 3 you will need a GKE cluster configured with cloud run for anthos.